Join a team of passionate, committed, and fun people dedicated to ensuring teens and young adults can get help when they need it most.

 The position has an immediate start date for training, however, is on an as needed basis once trained.
 They are non exempt positions with a base hourly wage of $21.00, with a possible shift differential of $2.00 or $4.00, depending on shift covering.

-The ideal candidate has a master’s degree in social work or a related field (or equivalent experience), with professional licensure being a plus.
+The ideal candidate has a master’s degree in social work with professional licensure being a plus or has a bachelor’s degree in social work or related field with at least two years of clinical experience.
 A strong understanding of adolescent and young adult development, excellent communication and problem-solving skills, and the ability to build trust and rapport with youth and families are essential.
 We are looking for someone who is committed to diversity, equity, and cultural competency and can work effectively both independently and as part of a collaborative team.

 This is a full-time, field-based position with frequent travel, requiring reliable transportation and comprehensive insurance.
-We offer a competitive annual salary range of $45,000 – $55,000 and a robust benefits package, including health, dental, vision, and life insurance; HRA; short-term and long-term disability coverage; accrued vacation and unlimited health leave; and a 403(b) retirement plan.
+We offer a robust benefits package, including health, dental, vision, and life insurance; HRA; short-term and long-term disability coverage; accrued vacation and unlimited health leave; and a 403(b) retirement plan.

 If you’re ready to create lasting change in the lives of youth and families, apply today!
 Be part of a team dedicated to fostering hope, resilience, and opportunity.